While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 Other Travel Essentials

-That’s pretty much all of the techy side covered – with all of that in hand you can deal with most problems quickly and easily.
+That’s pretty much all of the techy side covered – with all of that in hand you can deal with most common problems that come up while you work and travel quickly and easily.

 But what else might you need?